HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Utilities/APIHelper/README.md

 LeapAPIHelper.jar

-2. Download the Sample FEB Application.
-The application was built in 8.6.4.1 and cannot be imported to an older FEB version.
+2. Download the Sample LEAP Application.
+The application was built in 8.6.4.1 and cannot be imported to an older LEAP version.
 When you import the application, choose to import with data, it contains a sample record that will be used in the example below.

 RESTAPIExample.nitro_s